Power Query date format (How to + 5 tricky scenarios)

 • dd.mm.yyyy – as expected, Power Query is happy to translate a date in my local region format.

 • mm.dd.yyyy – the first row is an error because the value 07.23.2017 as a UK date would be the 7th day of the 23rd month.
 This is not a valid date in my region.
 In the second row, the value is 09/07/2017.
 As a UK format, this would be the 9th day of the 7th month, which is a valid date.
 However, even though the format is valid, the result is incorrect.
-The original date is in a mm.dd.yyyy format, so the correct value would be 7th day of the 9th month.
+The original date is in a mm.dd.yyyy format, so the correct value should be 7th day of the 9th month.

 • yyyy.mm.dd – due to the year having a 4 character format, Power Query has correctly guessed that the remaining digits are month followed by day.